radiantlogic-v8/documentation-new/documentation/installation/configure-sdc-client.md

 Replace `/path/on/host` with an actual path on your host machine where you want to store the logs.

-If the client to be run on a network where proxy is setup, see the *Proxy Configuration for Docker* section in [run the secure data connector client under proxy network setup](deploy-sdc-client-in-proxy.md) guide.
+If the client to be run on a network where proxy is setup, see [Proxy Configuration for Docker](#proxy-configuration-for-docker).

 The `radiantone/sdc-client` is the latest image of the secure data connector client container located in the Radiant Logic Docker Hub repository.